Scholarships in Nepal

 “My scholarship has helped me to gain a good education and a much brighter future than I previously thought possible.”

-Stephen, Mondo’s CEO, meets with the latest cohort of scholars ready to begin their higher education journey
+Stephen, Mondo’s former CEO, meets with the latest cohort of scholars ready to begin their higher education journey

 Running a workshop with our newest scholars to prepare them for life in higher education